Adult Learning Wales: Workers' education in Wales

-Workers' education in North Wales began as classes in quarries under the auspices of the University College of North Wales.
 From 1925, a new North Wales district of the WEA was set up, with R. Silyn Roberts as its first District Secretary.
 By 1927 classes in existence had trebled, providing for 1250 adults.
 After Silyn's early death in 1930, his widow, Mary Silyn Roberts, succeeded him as Secretary, also a lecturer, and the association continued to grow, with over 3,000 learners by the 1940s.
+(Note: Brooks in England 2007.)

-Coleg Harlech was founded in 1927 by Thomas Jones, Cabinet Secretary to both David Lloyd George and Stanley Baldwin, to continue the work of WEA in a residential environment.
+Coleg Harlech in Harlech, Gwynedd, Mid Wales was founded in 1927 by Thomas Jones, Cabinet Secretary to both David Lloyd George and Stanley Baldwin, to continue the work of WEA in a residential environment.

-On 1 August 2001, the Workers' Educational Association (North Wales) and Coleg Harlech merged to form Coleg Harlech WEA (North).
+On 1 August 2001, the North Wales district of the Workers' Educational Association and Coleg Harlech in Mid Wales merged to form Coleg Harlech WEA (North).
 The merged Association continued the common longstanding tradition of liberal arts adult education to enable adults to develop their capacity to learn and fulfil their potential, but also continued to enlarge this by developing vocational education and training, including providing opportunities for socially and educationally disadvantaged adults both in residence at Harlech and in communities and workplaces across North and Mid Wales.

-WEA publications

 In its heyday, the WEA in Wales published The Highway in English, and Lleufer in Welsh, the latter under the editorship of David Thomas.
+(Note: Tomos in England 2007.)

-YMCA Community College
+The YMCA Community College

-YMCA Community College was an independent body linked to the wider YMCA movement.
+The YMCA Community College was an independent body linked to the wider YMCA movement.
 It provided adult education, mostly to male learners, often vulnerable people, including ex-offenders and youth workers, across the whole of Wales.

-Adult education provision
+Adult education in Wales

 Adult Learning Wales/Addysg Oedolion Cymru has a presence across Wales.
-It provides adult education throughout Wales, sometimes in its own buildings, but often at third-party premises, as required.
+It provides adult education throughout Wales, sometimes in its own buildings but often in rented accommodation, as required.

-Governance

-The Association is a registered charity with the Charity Commission (registration number 1071234) and a company limited by guarantee (company number 3109524), governed by a Council of trustees.
+The Association is a registered charity with the Charity Commission (registration number 1071234) and a company limited by guarantee (company number 3109524), which is governed by a Council of trustees.
 It is a membership based organisation at £10 per annum.
 Students, former students, staff and other people wishing to support the Association are particularly encouraged to apply.
 There is a branch network throughout Wales.
 The main source of funding is the Welsh Government as a designated institution under the Further and Higher Education Act 1992.

-Since renaming as Adult Learning Wales – Addysg Oedolion Cymru, the organisation additionally retains the branding of predecessor institutions.
+Since renaming as Adult Learning Wales – Addysg Oedolion Cymru, the organisation additionally retains the branding of previous institutions.